Please pardon our appearance, we are still materializing!

 Indemnification shall not apply in cases of gross negligence, willful misconduct, or breach of fiduciary duty.

-ARTICLE VIII - CONFLICT OF INTEREST
+ARTICLE X – CONFLICT OF INTEREST

 Disclosure